Turbash/image_converter/README.md

 * Backround removal using a very nice model.

+* Shows you a nice color palette from your image.

+* Strips all metadata if you want.

 * It is useful for web developers who constantly need this conversion.

 * It has good logs and error handling.